Nigerian Navy

-The Nigerian Navy (NN) is a branch of the Nigerian Armed Forces.
-It is among the largest navies on the African continent, consisting of 25,000 personnels as at 2021.
-It's motto is "Onward Together".
+The Nigerian Navy (NN) is the naval branch of the Nigerian armed forces.
+With more than 70 warships, it is categorised as the fifth strongest navy in Africa (after South Africa, Egypt, Algeria and Morocco).
+It is considered well-trained and has participated in several peacekeeping missions.

 History

 The Nigerian Navy owes its origin to the Nigerian Marine.
 Formed in 1914 after the amalgamation of the then Northern and Southern Nigeria, the Nigerian Marine, as it became known after 1914, was a quasi-military organization.
 This force expanded to become the Southern Nigerian Marine in 1893.
 A Northern Nigeria equivalent was formed in 1900.
 The two Marines were merged in 1914.
 Responsibilities included administration of the ports and harbours, dredging of channels, buoyage and lighting.
 It also operated ferry services, touring launches, and other small craft that plied the various creeks and other inland waterways.